Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Causes of Failed Hair Transplant Growth – What Los Angeles Patients Need to Know

 Hair implants, or grafts, are not able to produce growth if they have been severely damaged.
 Each follicle is essentially a tiny organ, much like the heart or liver.
 Damaged to such structures will impair or even destroy their ability to perform normally.

 Many factors can lead to low growth yield following a hair transplant.
-However, there are still a common set of causes that can be attributed to most cases of low growth following a hair transplant.
+However, there are still a common set of causes attributed to most cases of low growth following a hair transplant.

 Poor Selection of Follicular Unit Grafts

 Most patients who undergo hair restoration procedures do so because they suffer from androgenic alopecia.
-This means that their hair loss and thinning is caused by hair follicles that have miniaturized and can no longer produce normal hair as they did before.
-Those who qualify for hair transplant surgery where head hair is used will have follicles that have miniaturized as well as a supply of non-miniaturized follicles that can produce long term growth.
+This means that hair loss and thinning are caused by hair follicles that have miniaturized and can no longer produce normal hair as they did before.
+Those who qualify for hair transplant surgery where the head hair is used will have follicles that have miniaturized as well as a supply of non-miniaturized follicles that can produce long-term growth.

 Surgeons must be careful to only select grafts that have not been affected by miniaturization.
 But errors can still happen when it comes to choosing the right grafts.
 If miniaturized follicles have been included in the donor pool, patients can end up with poor growth yield.

 Dr. Umar emphasizes that the extraction and overall handling of the follicles need to be as gentle as possible, avoiding factors that will affect the survival of the graft, such as pulling, tugging, and use of force.
 Follicular damage due to harsh handling is perhaps the most obvious cause of low growth yield following a hair transplant.

 Mechanical Damage From Surgical Instruments